 Sometimes the excuse for dismissing the fraud topic is related to perceived ‘materiality’ of potential losses.
 But be in no doubt, in todays work of heightened demands for transparency, fraud is a reputational and cultural risk for the organisation.

 Fraud in the corporate landscape continues to grab headlines, and both the occurrence and impact of fraud continues to rise according to studies.
 However, separating fraud, waste and error can be misleading.
-Based on extensive academic research into prevention, detection and the impact of behaviour and culture, together with observations and experiences from corporate internal controls for fraud prevention and detection, our panel will share some new insights into the levers behind the fraud threat.
+Based on extensive academic research into prevention, detection and the impact of behaviour and culture, together with observations and experiences from corporate internal controls for fraud prevention and detection, our panel shared some new insights into the levers behind the fraud threat.